V-Cent/TTE/docs/tech/todps2.md

 #### Bounce

-Some artes makes the enemy bounce on the ground and others do not.
-For example, most artes that have the hard knockdown effect cause the enemy to not bounce in the ground.
+Some artes make the enemy bounce on the ground and others do not.
+For example, most artes that have the hard knockdown effect causes the enemy to **not bounce** in the ground.
 Ending those combos with a normal instead will make so that the enemy will bounce once it touches the ground.
-Normals always bounce, unless you're using a special belt from Kongman (even with a Nakiriri Doll equiped).
-Keep in mind that this effect is only for normals done in the ground (air normals do not carry the knockdown effect).
+Normal attacks will always bounce, unless you're using a special belt from Kongman (even with a Nakiriri Doll equiped).
+Keep in mind that that belt effects are only for normals done while in the ground.

 :::tagging{data-tags="{'media' : 'media/todps2/push.mp4'}"}
 #### Push